Nadr ibn al-Harith

 Nadr ibn al-Harith ibn Alqama ibn Kalada ibn Abd al-Manaf ibn Abd al-Dar ibn Qusayy (نضر بن الحارث) was an Arab physician who is considered one of the greatest Qurayshi opponents to the Islamic prophet Muhammad.
-He was captured after the Battle of Badr as one of the "pagan" fighters and flag-bearers.
+He was captured after the Battle of Badr as one of the pagan fighters and flag-bearers.
 He was sentenced to death for his participation and persecution of Muhammed and Muslims in Mecca.
 The execution was conducted by Ali by beheading him in front of Muhammad and his companions at as-Safra' before they had returned to Medina from the battle.

-According to the Sīrah, two captives, al-Naḍr ibn al-Ḥārith and ʿUqbah ibn Abī Muʿayṭ, were executed during this event, the former by Ali and the latter by Asim ibn Thabit.
+According to the Sīrah, two captives, Nadr ibn al-Harith and Uqbah ibn Abi Mu'ayt, were executed during this event, the former by Ali and the latter by Asim ibn Thabit.
 According to Professor Sarah Bowen Savant, the event is claimed to have inspired Nadr's sister, Qutayla ukht al-Nadr, to compose an elegy on his death, upbraiding Muhammad for the execution.